anchore/syft/README.md

     # the file digest algorithms to use on the scanned file (options: "md5", "sha1", "sha224", "sha256", "sha384", "sha512")
     digests: ["sha256"]

-# options when pulling directly from a registry via the "registry:" scheme
+# options when pulling directly from a registry via the "registry:" or "containerd:" scheme
 registry:
   # skip TLS verification when communicating with the registry
   # SYFT_REGISTRY_INSECURE_SKIP_TLS_VERIFY env var